RatJuggler/dinosauria-bot/README.md

 ## Docker

-Docker build and compose files are available which create a standalone image to run the bot once a day.
+Docker build and compose files are available which create a standalone image to run the bot once a day using the push metrics option to record its activity.

+Edit the *docker/crontab.txt* file to set your preferred timings and change the options used.

 Create the image with: